 - Elementals - Some also classify elementals, which are earth creatures such as faeries and gnomes, as spirits.

 Psychics may use the term differently.
-While in paranormal investigation, the term "spirit" typically means an earthbound spirit - that is, the sentient, non-physical part of a person who has died that has not yet crossed over (i.e. "gone to heaven") - psychics use the term to describe any sentient intelligence with whom they communicate.
+While in paranormal investigation, the term "spirit" typically means an earthbound spirit; that is, the sentient, non-physical part of a person who has died that has not yet crossed over (i.e. "gone to heaven"), psychics use the term to describe any sentient intelligence with whom they communicate.
 This may include people who have died and remain earthbound, as well as those who have died and are communicating from "the other side" or "heaven."
 Some psychics may also define spirits as their angels and guides that exist in the "spirit realm."
+Some even call Divine (Source or God) "spirit" as a way of conveying that their information comes from a higher power.
 These spirits help provide people with direction in life and keep them on their path.

 Religion's Definition of Spirits